Citation Loops

 Governance overlap

-Two or more sources cited as independent share board members, officers, or founders — established via public filings (IRS 990, state registrations).
+Two or more sources cited as independent share board members, officers, or founders established through public filings.

 Self-citation